clowdhaus/eksup/docs/index.md

 ### Create

 Create a playbook with analysis findings to guide users through pre-upgrade, upgrade, and post-upgrade process.

+This CLI produces a cluster upgrade playbook that attempts to:

+- Educate users on the overall process of upgrading an Amazon EKS cluster (order of operations, which parts AWS manages and which parts are the user's responsibility, etc.)
+- Provide one approach as the basis for upgrading a cluster that users can modify/customize to suit their cluster configuration/architecture and business requirements
+- Provide recommendations on what to check for and precautions to consider before upgrading, how to perform the cluster upgrade, and considerations for configuring your cluster and/or applications to minimize risk and disruption during the upgrade process

 ```sh linenums="1"
 Create a playbook for upgrading an Amazon EKS cluster